Greg0109/BoardyServer/README.md

 Edit the ServerConfig file with your iOS device's info (user and password for SSH, the default ones are root and alpine (you should change the password if its alpine))

+#### Please, make sure you read the FAQ if you are having any issues

 ## If you want the server to autostart when you boot your PC.
 ### Windows
 1. Press windows key + r